HindhuSrimathi10/AI-MCQ-GENERATOR/README.md

 #  Usage

-## Step 1 — Prepare your Markdown notes file
+## Step 1 — Prepared Markdown notes file

 Create a `.md` file with your study notes.